Compare Amazfit T-Rex 3 vs Garmin Forerunner 570

 1.5

-Call handling is limited because the watch lacks a speaker and cannot make or take calls.
+Call handling is a major limitation because the watch lacks a speaker and reviewers repeatedly noted it cannot take or make calls.

 Product 2: Garmin Forerunner 570